tejash023/movie-app-js/readme.md

 ## User can mark a movie/tv show as favorite

-## User can navigate to movie/tv show details page once clicked on particular movie card
+## User can navigate to movie/tv show details page once clicked on particular movie cards